Blog vs. SEO-Optimized Blog

 -

-Blogging can help your website show up higher in search results by improving key ranking factors like internal links, index coverage, click-through rate, and backlinks.
+Blogging can help your website show up higher in search results.
 A blog lets you write content that answers different types of search questions, bringing in more visitors.
 Fresh blog posts also encourage search engines to index your site more often.

 Quality blog content is more likely to earn links from other sites, which helps your rankings.
 Plus, blogs make it easier to guide visitors to other pages on your site.
 Overall, blogging builds trust and supports long-term growth through better SEO.